zaksabeast/PokemonRNGGuides/guides/usum/en/egg no masuda method-shiny charm.md

 6. Input the frame you are currently on in the frame range.
 You can find this in the PCalc Game Info window (`Start + Up`) and then press `Start + Select` to pause the game.

-7. Click Calculate, and then advance to any of the frames that are listed that have a "-" in the Mark column.
+7. Click "Calculate", and then advance to any of the frames that are listed that have a "-" in the Mark column.
     - These frames are considered Safe Frames and can be used to accurately predict the frames you can land on.

 8. You can advance frames by pressing `Start` to unpause the game, then pausing again with `Start + Select` when close and slowly advance by pressing Select while paused.